Nightcrypt/calculate_perimeter_area/README.md

 # calculate_perimeter_area
 a web application that help kids to calculate the perimeter and/or the area of geometrical figures such as: Rectangle, square, circle, triangle

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version : 14.2.4 This project was generated with [Node](https://nodejs.org/en/download/) version : 18.3.0
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version : 14.2.4 <br>
+This project was generated with [Node](https://nodejs.org/en/download/) version : 18.3.0

 ## HOW TO RUN THE PROJECT